tweag/nix-bazel-remote-execution-infra/buildbarn/README.md

 the `cluster-autoscaler`, `external-dns` and `ingress-nginx` Helm charts.
 Below are the templates that can you use and update with your actual values accordingly.

+For the deployment of BuildBarn components, a Helm chart has been developed based on the [upstream manifests][buildbarn_manifests] provided by the project.
+This Helm chart makes it easier to parameterize the configuration files.

 ```bash
 $ cd buildbarn/terraform